insidesankaku/ng-material-mobile-tree-table/README.md

 </mobile-tree-table>
 ```

  Notice, that in this case user will see only columns that have templates.
-In case of no templates user will see all columns that were specified in `columnHeaders` property with default template
+In case of no templates, the user will see all columns that were specified in `columnHeaders` property with the default template

  ```html
   <div class="column-item">